-Children can join House of Jack with no previous experience and may progress to being performing members of youth companies, while those attending adults classes range from teenagers to those in their 40s, 50s and beyond, of all levels of ability, from beginners to qualified professional dancers.
+Children can join House of Jack with no previous experience and may progress to being performing members of youth companies, while those attending adults classes range from teenagers to those in their 60s and beyond, of all levels of ability, from beginners to qualified professional dancers.
 House of Jack increases the creative development available to early-stage dancers in Edinburgh, through active youth companies, teaching and performance opportunities, free weekly open training space, workshops with renowned visiting dancers, and events to build the street dance community, such as the annual Rock What You Got battle.

 As well as dance classes, the studio is also available for dancers to hire as a fully kitted-out rehearsal space, and can also be hired for kids parties, hen parties and other events, offering a large studio space, foyer, changing rooms, sound system and disco lights!

 House of Jack's talented youth are highly regarded and are regularly invited to perform hip hop theatre at prominent events around Scotland such as Breakin' Convention (Edinburgh tour date), Breakin' Rules, the Scottish Parliament's 20th anniversary celebrations, and the Edinburgh Fringe Festival.
 In 2019, Ashley Jack choreographed a curtain-raiser piece for Rosie Kay Dance Company, performed by House of Jack youth of all abilities at the Festival Theatre in Edinburgh.
 Also in 2019, House of Jack provided the 'Sugar Army' dancers for Oona Doherty's 'Hard to be Soft: A Belfast Prayer', performed at The Lyceum to hugely positive reviews and named as The Guardian's top dance show of 2019 in the UK.
 All House of Jack's young dancers have the chance to take part in House of Jack's annual Christmas show, last year held at the Church Hill Theatre – a sold-out showcase of the students' talent!

 House of Jack's adult dancers perform at shows and events, including at venues Three Sisters Bar and Edinburgh Street Food, events such as The List's Hot 100 Party in 2019, the SugarHill Rooftop parties, and at theatre performances such as Hidden Door Festival, Breakin' Rules and more!